sok-og-skriv/sok-og-skriv-web/docs/en/searching/README.md

 - How can you find this information?
 - How can you get an overview of existing theories and research in the field?

-When writing an assignment, you will need different sources of information.
-All sources must be quality assessed.
-Hereunder we introduce some tools and inputs that you may find helpful.
+When writing an assignment, you will need different sources of information,a all sources must be quality assessed.
+Here we introduce some tools and inputs that you may find helpful.